Adding, changing and deleting data

 dtype: float64

 With DataFrames, index values can be deleted on both axes.
-To illustrate this, we first create an example DataFrame:
+To illustrate this, we will first create a sample DataFrame:

 [15]: